cake-build/website/input/docs/integrations/editors/visualstudio.md

         </p>
     </div>
     <div id="core4" class="tab-pane fade">
-            Task runner is currently not support for <a href="/docs/running-builds/runners/cake-runner-for-dotnet-core">Cake runner for .NET Core</a>.
+            Task runner is currently not supported for <a href="/docs/running-builds/runners/cake-runner-for-dotnet-core">Cake runner for .NET Core</a>.
     </div>
 </div>